sirosen/sirosen.github.io/_posts/2015-09-11-brew-turkish-coffee.md

  - (optional) 1 whole cardamom pod
  - (optional) 1 tbsp cream

-If you intend to make more than one serving, the amount of coffee you use should increase slightly faster than the amount of water.
-A good rule is hard to come by, but for two servings add 1 tbsp of coffee and 1/3 cup of water.
+If you intend to make more than one serving, the amount of water and coffee you use should increase at a rate of 1 tbsp of coffee per 1/3 cup of water (and that adds about 1 serving).

 You will also need: